narinder-bit/Bank-App/README.md

 The application should be able to allow the customer to view the account details.

     * It is done when the customer can enter the date range.

-    *It is done when the customer presses the generates button and all transactions within the date range selected populate in a tabular form showing the deposit, withdrawal and balance.
+    * It is done when the customer presses the generates button and all transactions within the date range selected populate in a tabular form showing the deposit, withdrawal and balance.

-The application should be able to allow to bank staff to view account details of all theAs a bank staff, I want to be able to view all account details of all the costumers in order to be able to make reports and analysis for the bank
+The application should be able to allow to bank staff to view account details of all customers.

-It is done when the administration creates interface for bank staff.
+    * It is done when the administration creates interface for bank staff.

-It is done when a list of customers is populated after pressing the customer list button.
+    * It is done when a list of customers is populated after pressing the customer list button.